CodeForPhilly/codeforphilly.org/README.md

 ## Requirements
 The CodeForPhilly site is built on the Emergence PHP framework and engine, and requires an Emergence server to host it.

-Emergence should be easy to setup on any Mac or Linux system, but the installation guide is currently only maintained for Gentoo Linux: http://emr.ge/manual/installing_gentoo

-Also, ready-to-go image is available on Amazon's AMI database: https://aws.amazon.com/amis/emergence
+Emergence takes just a few minutes to setup on a Linux VM, and is designed to have a fresh system to itself.
+Once launched it will configure services on the machine as-needed to host an instance of the CodeForPhilly site along with any other sites, clones, or child sites.
+The guides for Ubuntu and Gentoo are most up-to-date: http://emr.ge/manual/installing http://emr.ge/manual/installing

 Free unlimited Emergence hosting is also available for civic projects on-request from calfano@codeforamerica.org